CrSi20/codingTasks/README.md

 ## Usage <a name="usage"></a>
 To use this application you should install Python.

 To be able to start to use the application go to the main.py file.
 Once you run the file, you are taken to a menu of options.
-Register before being able to create, view or delete an appointment.
+Register before create, view or delete an appointment.
 - View the menu:
 <img width="418" alt="Screenshot 2024-06-05 at 22 27 49" src="https://github.com/CrSi20/codingTasks/assets/161245972/432c99da-6258-4e3c-83b9-188a96949442">